dart-archive/dartdoc-viewer/README.md

  2. Using the Google App Engine development server from the [Google App Engine SDK for Python][GAE], the viewer can be run by running `dev_appserver.py <folder containing app.yaml>`.
+   - When running the viewer on the development server, you must rename your 'docs' directory to 'local' for the server to correctly retrieve your files.
-   - Note that this will only work in Dartium unless the viewer is first compiled to JavaScript.
+   - The viewer will only work in Dartium unless it is first compiled to JavaScript.
 This can be done by running `sdk/bin/dart2js` from the Dart repository on `client/web/app.dart`.